Yamagi/radeonfan/README.md

 **ATTENTION**: Changing the fan speeds of your video card may overheat or even destroy your card!
 This tool comes without any warranty, if it destroys your hardware that's your and only your fault!
-As a safety measure you should never allow temperatured over 90°C with less then 255 PWM!

 ## Inner Workings